Pennsylvania Medical Detox for Addiction Recovery

 Case management helps providers tailor services to an individual’s unique needs and issues.
 It helps to minimize barriers to treatment and ensure access to a variety of services, including vocational or educational assistance, legal aid, and housing assistance.
 A case manager oversees the treatment plan and helps to coordinate services and link the client to them.
 Throughout treatment, the case manager reviews the plan periodically to identify changing and emerging needs.
 The plan is amended as needed as the client progresses through treatment.

-Detox is the first step by addressing the physical dependence on drugs or alcohol but does little to help people recover from an addiction for the long-term.
+Detox is only the first step in addiction recovery, as it addresses the physical dependence on drugs or alcohol but does little to help people recover from an addiction for the long-term.
 Without treatment, the risk of relapse is high.
 However, most people who engage in their treatment plan enjoy successful recovery, according to the National Institute on Drug Abuse.

 The two main options for treatment are inpatient and outpatient treatment.
 While inpatient treatment offers the best outcomes for most people, outpatient treatment can work for some people.
 During detox, your care providers will work with you to determine the best type of treatment program for your unique needs and circumstances.